 This was a powerful milestone for so many reasons.
 Back then, the health food industry hadn’t yet boomed.
 The healthy products and teachings that Janet was searching for were not yet mainstream or popular.
 She was going against the tide, contradicting popular opinion, and fighting to make herself heard.
 Her conviction to help her family, and the people of Hamilton, live longer, healthier, happier lives kept her going—and kept the business strong, as well.

 Janet and her husband Scott opened Goodness Me! together.
 Scott was a banker and stayed at his day-job while Janet ran Goodness Me!.
 In fact, Janet often told Scott that she would work at the business for a year, and then would go back to teaching.
-Well, it’s 39 years later and she hasn’t gone back to teaching yet (at least not in the school system—but she does teach at our locations!)
+Well, it’s 40 years later and she hasn’t gone back to teaching yet.

 But back to Janet running Goodness Me! in that first year.
 In the early days, this was no easy feat.
 In fact, Janet was the only employee in that first year.
 She baked, ordered, priced products, ran cash, stocked shelves, talked to and educated customers, and made sure all aspects of the business were running smoothly.
 All the while, she had three small children to care for and was still searching for health answers for her own family and her husband’s diabetes.
 Janet was determined that neither the customers of their little store nor her family would suffer, and her passion for both parts of her life kept her going.
 She adapted to situations on a daily basis, changing plans, and going with whatever flow came her way.
 She tells stories of closing the store after a long day, going home to have supper with her kids and Scott, and then packing up the kids and going back to the store so she and Scott could clean, do administrative tasks, and prepare for the next day.
 Janet was a full-time baker, shelf-stocker, cashier, educator, business owner, mother, wife, and all-around passionate woman.
 She truly was the definition of #girlboss before this was even a thing.